Dirt Bike Tie-Down Straps

 Soft tie-down straps:

-No matter which tie-down straps you end up using, the ones featuring soft tie-downs are much better than hooking a metal S-hook onto a metal handlebar.
+No matter which tie-down straps you end up using to secure your dirt bike, the ones featuring soft tie-downs are much better than hooking a metal S-hook onto a metal handlebar.
 The soft tie-downs can be purchased separately or as part of the tie-down itself.
-The image shows the soft tie-downs separately (black), as part of the tie-down strap (red), along with a regular S-hook tie-down (blue).
-The tie-downs have different size cams and S-hooks for different weight ratings but since dirt bikes aren't very heavy, most tie-down straps will work fine.
+The image below shows the soft tie-downs separately (black), as part of the tie-down strap (red), along with a regular S-hook tie-down without a soft strap (blue).
+The tie-downs have different size S-hooks for different weight ratings and if you're not using the soft straps, make sure the S-hook will fit around your bike's handlebars.
 When attaching the strap to the bike's handlebars, keep the straps away from any wires or cables so they don't get crushed.
-These Pro Taper tie-down straps on Amazon have the soft straps built into the strap, and if you already have the straps you can buy the soft tie-downs separately.
+These Pro Taper tie-down straps on Amazon have the soft straps built into the strap, and if you already have the plain S-hook straps you can buy the soft tie-downs separately.

 Ratchet tie-down straps: